Repaying payday loans early

 |Wallet Wizard||Yes.
 You can make additional repayments outside of your scheduled direct debit to pay off your loan faster.
 Do this within the Member's Area.||Review|

-How do I make sure a payday loan's repayment structure is fair?
+How to make sure a payday loan's repayment structure is fair

 There are a number of factors to consider around payday loan repayments.
 Here is what to look for:

 - How frequently do you make repayments?
-Usually, payday lenders will set up direct debit repayments on whatever date you get paid.
-However, other lenders may let you select the repayment frequency, with choices between weekly, fortnightly or monthly.
-Just ensure whatever option you select or what the lender offers will put you in the best position to have sufficient funds in your account when the direct debit is taken out.
+Usually, payday lenders will set up direct debit repayments on whatever date their customers get paid.
+However, other lenders may let their customers select the repayment frequency, with choices between weekly, fortnightly or monthly.
+Loan customers should ensure this option will put them in the best position to have sufficient funds in their account when the direct debit is taken out.

 - Are the late repayment fees excessive?
 Payday lenders are legally allowed to charge late payment fees but there is no cap on how much they can charge.
-So, some lenders charge more than others.
 It only takes one late payment or failed direct debit to see multiple charges stack up.
 For example, a lender may be able to charge you a failed direct debit fee, a daily late fee, a collections letter fee and other fees.
-Your bank can also charge you a failed direct debit fee.
-This could see you charged $100 or more for one late payment if you don't contact the lender.
-Remember to check every fee you might be charged before applying for a loan and choose a lender with fewer fees.
-If you think you might have trouble making a payment, contact the lender to reschedule the payment.
+A bank can also charge a failed direct debit fee on top of these costs.
+This could see customers charged $100 or more for one late payment if they don't contact the lender ahead of time.
+Prospective payday loan applicants should remember to check every fee that they might be charged before applying for a loan and choose a lender with fewer fees, where possible.
+If someone thinks that they might have trouble making a payment, they should contact the lender to reschedule the payment.